Winnie-the-Pooh: Blood and Honey 2: Future

-Sequel
+Prequel

 On 28 March 2024, two days after the film's release, it was announced that a third film was being developed.
 By August 2025, it was reported that Chambers would direct the film, from a screenplay by Richard Stanley.
-Principal photography is set to commence in early 2026.
+Principal photography began in April 2026, with a release date scheduled for December of the same year.
+Despite being stated as the first entry in the franchise’s second phase of films earlier, it was eventually confirmed to be releasing before the crossover film Poohniverse: Monsters Assemble.
+Pooh and Tigger were eventually confirmed to have new designs in teaser images, with the new character Rabbit also confirmed to appear.
+It was also confirmed that Piglet and Owl will not appear in the film due to budget reasons.
+Chambers and Santer will reprise their roles as Christopher Robin and Tigger, respectively, while actor George Montague will replace Ryan Oliva as Pooh.
+In July 2026, it was revealed that the film would serve as a prequel to the first two films, set sometime after the first movie's prologue and before the present day storyline.

 Spin-off

-In March 2024, in an interview with Jonathan Fuge of MovieWeb, Lewis Santer spoke of a potential spin-off film centred around the character Tigger.
+In March 2024, in an interview with Jonathan Fuge of MovieWeb, Lewis Santer spoke of a potential spin-off film centred around Tigger.

 In January 2025, franchise producer Scott Chambers announced as part of the studio's second phase of movies, a spin-off of the Winnie-the-Pooh: Blood and Honey movies centered around Tigger, entitled Tigger's Return.
 The project will enter production following the release of Poohniverse: Monsters Assemble.
 The producer explained the audience's reception to the character as the reason the character receiving his own installment.